- Be wary of emails, phone calls, or texts that ask you to supply information like a password or personal information.

 - Be aware of the fact that your phone can be hacked.

-- Take steps to secure financial accounts with the highest level of security offered—and then monitor them for any unauthorized activity.
+- Take steps to secure financial accounts with the highest level of security offered—like 2-factor authentication—and then monitor them for any unauthorized activity.

 - Keep computers and mobile devices updated and secured with strong passwords.